Boeing sees strong continued commercial demand for satellites

-COLORADO SPRINGS, Colo.
-(Reuters) - Boeing Co (BA.N), the world’s No. 1 commercial satellite producer, says strong demand in the commercial market will help its satellite division weather a downturn in U.S. defense spending and should continue to boost revenues in coming years.
+COLORADO SPRINGS, Colo., May 21 (Reuters) - Boeing Co , the world’s No. 1 commercial satellite producer, says strong demand in the commercial market will help its satellite division weather a downturn in U.S. defense spending and should continue to boost revenues in coming years.

 Commercial revenues should account for about 40 percent of its satellite business in five or six years, up from 30 percent now, and just eight percent around 2006, Craig Cooning, vice president and general manager of Boeing’s space and intelligence systems business, told Reuters in an interview late on Tuesday.

-Cooning said technological advances, including Boeing’s development of the first all-electric satellite, were continuing to generate strong demand, but the company was also exploring opportunities with potential new customers such as Google Inc (GOOGL.O) and Facebook Inc (FB.O).
+Cooning said technological advances, including Boeing’s development of the first all-electric satellite, were continuing to generate strong demand, but the company was also exploring opportunities with potential new customers such as Google Inc and Facebook Inc.

 Boeing does not provide revenues by business area, but Cooning said revenues were clearly going up.